 Registering a .ie domain name

 Register your .ie domain name with any approved Irish webhost.
-Find a list of approved Irish webhosts at https://www.iedr.ie/register-a-domain/accredited-registrar-list/.
+Find a list of approved Irish webhosts at https://www.iedr.ie/accredited-registrar-list/.
 Under Irish law, your rights are protected.
 Make sure the .ie domain is registered in your name (not the brother-in-law, daughter, the CFO or the apprentice).
-As long as you register with a webhost on the approved list, you are free to avail of bargain prices which are significantly cheaper than buying from the Irish Registrar (IEDR) direct.
+As long as you register with a company on the approved list, you are free to avail of bargain prices and retain your statutory rights.

 You can buy a webhosting/domain name bundle together if you want.
 This is because under Irish law you are protected - provided that you buy from an approved webhost.